holgerjs/query-the-azure-retail-prices-api/README.md

 ## Samples

-Some code samples on how the `AzureRetailPricesApi` class could be used.
+Some code samples on how the `AzureRetailPricesClient` class could be used.

 ### Sample #1